Parry-Zhuo/BreathingCube/README.md

 This is a project where I created a meditation timer.

+Manufactured 4 Layer PCB with standard signal-gnd-pwr-signal layers.
+Communicated with manufacturer to get PCB made.

 Starting with hardware, where I created a PCB containing an STM32 as well as basic power circuitry and layout of different buses to communicate with different devices via I2C.
 ![image](https://github.com/user-attachments/assets/8fb4866a-da87-413b-a81c-4ff51392bc81)